Celebrating O'Bon Week: Tending to the Dead and Feeding Hungry Ghosts.

 O'Bon as we understand it today emerged as a combination of folk customs related the dead, Taoist forms of ancestor veneration, Buddhist teachings and Confucian ideals of filial piety.
 Author-translators like Shojun Bando argue that aspects of O'Bon can also be traced back to early Zoroastrian forms of worship.
 These varying elements were all disseminated primarily through the vehicle of Shugendo.
 As Historian Byron Earhart writes, "much of the foundation, content and texture of Japanese folk religion was produced and shaped after the pattern created and diffused by Shugendo."

 Historian Miyake Hitoshi writes that the welcome fires (迎え火 ; mukae-bi), farewell-fires (送り火; okuribi) and dances for the dead (盆踊り; bonodori) which are all part of the modern O'bon festival were, in part, first spread in to the popular life of the common people through festivals organised by practitioners of Shugendo.
 These events derive from and continue to punctuate important points in Shugendo's mountain-entry rituals.
 In Shugendo, we find ancient beliefs connected to mountains (山岳信仰; sangaku-shinko) and ancestors (神奈備信仰; kannabi-shinko) which hold the mountain as the realm of the dead and the abode of the divine.
-Returning to the mountain, the dead maintain a period of individuality in their pilgrimage before amalgamating into a greater idea of collective ancestry and kami.
+Returning to the mountain, the dead maintain a period of autonomy in their pilgrimage before amalgamating into a greater idea of collective ancestry and kami.
 This belief holds that ancestors and the kami of the mountain are indistinguishable.

 The O'Bon period is a time where ancestors and the dead are welcomed back into our lives — a period during which they are said to be more receptive to offerings and prayers.
 An aspect of this ancient custom which continues today is the presentation of offerings in the form of spirit horses (精霊馬; shoryoma) and spirit cows (精霊牛; shoryoshi).
 By attaching chopsticks to a cucumber (horse) and an eggplant (cow), the offerings provide the dead with the means to return to this world quickly (horse) and be taken back slowly (cow).
 Offerings of food and incense, along with a welcome fire and ritual prayer form the basis of private O'Bon celebration.